 Wet and windy Sunday on tap

-Total rainfall amounts could reach one inch in some spots through Sunday

-CINCINNATI (WXIX) - Cloudy skies continue with rain developing after 9 p.m. in the tri-state.
-Rain will be moderate at times overnight as temperatures stay mild in the mid 40s.
-Rainfall totals tonight into Sunday morning will range between a tenth of an inch and three-quarters of an inch.

-Sunday morning will be wet for travel as rain will be widespread in the morning.
+CINCINNATI (WXIX) - Sunday morning will be wet for travel as rain will be widespread in the morning.
 However, as the day progresses, showers will become more widely scattered and light with moisture.
-Total rainfall amounts will be between a trace and a quarter of an inch.
 It will also be a blustery day with sustained winds out of the southwest between 15-25 miles per hour and gusts as high as 45 miles per hour.
 Highs will be in the mid-to-upper 50s.

 Expect clouds to stick around once the rain ends and keep Monday morning’s lows in the upper 30s and low 40s.
 Monday will be chilly with low-to-mid level clouds as highs only climb into the mid 40s.